Chapter 3: Implementation of OOP Concepts in C++ Class 12 Computer Science NCERT Solutions

 }

-• It is referred to as: Destructor
+It is referred to as a Destructor.

-Write the definition of a class PIC in C++ with the following description: [Delhi, 2015]
+Question 2: Write the definition of a class PIC in C++ with the following description: [Delhi, 2015]

 class PIC {